Podkosa/moni/README.md

 - Customisable checker (get response from server, parse it in some way, figure out the status)
 - File, email handler
 - Remember previous alerts for subsequent checks, "back to normal" optional messages
+- Alert when X is not normal for more than N time
 - Slack app distribution or manifest
 - More alert handlers
 - More server checkers